vincent-peugnet/carnet-video/README.md

 Write the TMDB API token in a file called `TMDBapiToken`

+Create `config` directory.

+Run `composer install`

-### encoding
+### Encoding

-Quality setting for video is hardcoded.
-Resolution output depend on aspect ratio. video with aspect ratio under 2 are encoded to 480p and above use 576p
+Quality setting for video is hardcoded. in file `build-thumbnail.sh` Resolution output depend on aspect ratio. video with aspect ratio under 2 are encoded to 480p and above use 576p.

 ## Usage